ADHD Fatigue Is a Real (Exhausting) Thing

 So I’ve decided to start my own ADHD Booster Club.
 Membership is free and open to anyone who has an ADHD brain.
 Creativity and spontaneity are encouraged.
 There’s only one rule: Find boosters that work for your ADHD brain.

 Perhaps it’s a meditation class or hiring someone to clean your bathrooms.
 It could be an afternoon nap or a quick run on the treadmill to refocus your mind.
-Your boosts might include playing with an iPhone or a BlackBerry or the opposite, a simple, no-frills phone.
+Your boosts might include playing with your phone.
 You might get an alarm clock that jumps off the table, forcing you to chase it.

 Boosts can be big — a week at the beach to recharge — or small — 30 seconds of deep breathing to refocus.
 Even a dishwasher can be an ADHD boost, or the time-honored bubble bath.